 DAY 7: BISE WOODS, CHURAUMI AQUARIUM & ROMANTIC SUNSET VIEWING

 Nearing the end of our Okinawa Trip, we took things easy and allowed ourselves to wake up naturally.
 The great thing about staying in a spacious Airbnb unit was how we preferred to have “in-house” breakfast.
 There’s no need to worry about makeup, dressing and hairdo.

 We relaxed till 2pm before setting off for JA Farmers’ Market.
 The market had opened a new food court and we thought it would make a perfect place for lunch.
-To our dismay, the limited stalls at the cosy food court sold mainly desserts.
+To our dismay, the limited stalls at the cozy food court sold mainly desserts.

 That’s okay.
 Getting food here isn’t a problem if we aren’t choosy.
 We strolled back into the market segment and bought a few bento sets, microwaved them and had it at the homely food court.
 This simple local lunch turned out to be pretty decent.
 Finally, I got to sample Okinawa Bittergourd.
 It was delicious!